 Advice for those who are new to telepractice

-Telepractice is based on the evidence-based, face-to-face work we typically do.
-It should feel very similar to the work we already are familiar with.
+Telepractice is based on the evidence-based, in-person work we typically do.

-It is a different service delivery method, but it is not a completely different approach to therapy and intervention.
+It is a different service delivery method, but not a completely different approach to therapy and intervention.

 - Telepractice may not be appropriate for all families.
 Some families will have other priorities at this time.
 Some will not have the technology or the headspace to learn new technologies.
 Some families may not feel comfortable having people ‘virtually in’ their home.